institutofuturoon/PerifaCode/replit.md

 - Tone: Friendly, encouraging, accessible (designed for underserved communities)
 - UX Priority: Clear visual feedback, celebration moments, minimal friction
 - Bot Strategy: FAQ-based, no ML needed, learning loop with feedback
-- Course Editor: Tab-based navigation, progress indicator, cleaner module/lesson management
+- Course Editor: SIMPLIFIED - Essential fields only (Title, Description, Track, Instructor), no complex landing pages
+- Course Creation: Focus on speed and simplicity, not on extensive metadata

 ## System Architecture
 The platform maintains a clear separation between the institutional "SITE" and the LMS "SISTEMA".